csdias/kronos-app/README.md

 # zion-app
-Project using Quartz Framework with Simple Injector

-Project using Quartz Framework with Simple Injector
+Educational project using Quartz Framework with Simple Injector